Gross Rent Multiplier Calculator

 If the GRM is higher than other similar properties in the area, it may be overpriced.
 However, if the GRM is significantly lower than other similar properties, it may indicate a problem with the property, reducing its value.

-Keep in mind that some cities may have higher a GRM overall.
+Keep in mind that some cities may have a higher GRM overall.
 For example, Los Angeles would have a higher GRM than a similar property in a small town in the Midwest.
-Therefore, it is necessary to look at GRM in comparison to other properties in the area rather than at face value.
+Therefore, looking at GRM in compared to other properties in the area rather than at face value is necessary.

 GRM fluctuates with real estate prices; it will increase as property prices increase over time, or potentially decrease during a recession.

 It is also important to consider the operating costs associated with the property (utilities, maintenance, management, repair, vacancies).
 A low GRM property may be older and need more capital investment to make it rentable.